-Another example that I myself managed to do is we had a member, she called herself Snow White Sorrow, she was from Asia.
+Another example that I myself managed to do in Pirates of the Caribbean: New Horizons is we had a member, she called herself Snow White Sorrow, she was from Asia.
 She had this idea that the ship handling was not realistic enough in the game.
 So she tweaked the numbers, really put a lot of effort into those numbers, and made the ship handling in the Realistic Game Mode a lot different than it was before, and very interesting, very close to real life.
 The way real life was supposed to have been, according to her understanding.
 And I think she was pretty damn close.

 Still, if there was more wind, the ship would go faster and if you were going straight into the wind, you would still stop.
 But basically between 15 degrees on either side of the wind direction, you could do whatever you wanted and you weren’t affected by the wind too much.
-Then basically, you had a kind of a steamship.
-So we put in some particle effects to fake the steam engine and there you go - we suddenly had the steamship in the game, completely fake.
+Then basically, you had a kind of steamship.
+So we put in Pirates of the Caribbean: New Horizons some particle effects to fake the steam engine and there you go - we suddenly had the steamship in the game, completely fake.

-It didn’t take much longer before I had linked keyboard commands to it, and if you try the steamships in New Horizons now, you can actually furl all the sails, switch on the engine and sail around without using the sails at all.
+It didn’t take much longer before I had linked keyboard commands to it, and if you try the steamships in Pirates of the Caribbean: New Horizons now, you can actually furl all the sails, switch on the engine and sail around without using the sails at all.
 And it works, it’s basically like a real steamship, and if there’s no wind at all, you can still move forward on that steam engine.
 And that was something like, I don’t know if the original game developers put that thing there on purpose - as far as I’m aware, I don’t think so.
-But we may do the stuff like that and it absolutely works.
+But we may do stuff like that and it absolutely works.

-Volodymyr: Do you know who added the mines in the game, which you mentioned before?
+Volodymyr: Do you know who added the mines in the Pirates of the Caribbean: New Horizons game, which you mentioned before?

 After he did that, you can encounter mines randomly, which is a bit of a disadvantage.
 At the same time, he figured, just adding a disadvantage - that’s not fun.
 You have to also add advantage, so he said OK, you can randomly run into mines, however, you can also take some of the gunpowder that Maximus added to the mod a couple of years before, put those in a barrel, put a fuse on them, leave it behind your ship and leave mines yourself.
-So what you can actually do in the game, in New Horizons, you can pass closely in front of the enemy ship, drop a mine behind it just as you’re passing and then have the other ship crashing into the mine and like half blow up or something.
+So what you can actually do in the game, in Pirates of the Caribbean: New Horizons, you can pass closely in front of the enemy ship, drop a mine behind it just as you’re passing and then have the other ship crashing into the mine and like half blow up or something.

 Volodymyr: It’s an interesting mod.
 We don’t have it in the Russian community, but for the mines, I would say that ALexusB also made the same modification - it was his last modification for Seaward.
 And do you know who the Seaward is?
 Was there any connection with Seaward during the development?